CE$\nu$NS Experiment Proposal at CSNS: Experiment Design

-The selection efficiency of all criterion to CE$\nu$NS signal are also investigated.
-The efficiencies of the first two criterion needs to be determined on site with the whole detector and shield constructed which is not ready yet.
-Hence the efficiencies of similar cuts applied by COHERENT collaboration are adopted in the sensitivity estimation in section \ref{Sens} \cite{scholz2018first}.
-The efficiency is $98.9\%$ for criteria 1 and $73.8\%$ for criteria 2.
-Considering the cosmic ray level and other kinds of steady-state background responsible for most afterglow events should be similar in CSNS and SNS while the afterglow of undoped CsI at $77K$ is much weaker than CsI(Na) at room temperature, this estimation of efficiencies of the first two criterion should be conservative totally.
+The selection efficiencies of all criteria for CE$\nu$NS signals have been investigated.
+However, the efficiencies of the first two criteria need to be determined on-site once the entire detector and shielding system have been constructed; these are currently not ready.
+Hence, the efficiencies of similar cuts applied by the COHERENT collaboration are adopted in the sensitivity estimation in Section \ref{Sens}~\cite{scholz2018first}.
+The adopted efficiencies are $98.9\%$ for criterion 1 and $73.8\%$ for criterion 2.
+Considering that the cosmic ray levels and other steady-state backgrounds responsible for most afterglow events should be similar in CSNS and SNS, while the afterglow of undoped CsI at $77$ K is much weaker than that of CsI(Na) at room temperature, these estimations of the efficiencies for the first two criteria should be conservative overall.

-The efficiency of criteria 3 is considered by assuming the probabilities of scintillation photon detected by two PMTs are equal in an average sense which should be reasonable enough considering the detector is symmetric longitudinally.
-An analytical calculation based on binomial distribution has been carried out to calculate the selection efficiency of scintillation signal with different total NPE.
-The efficiency of criteria 4 is considered as $100\%$ since the possibility of one neutrino producing signals in different sub-detectors is negligible.
+The efficiency of criterion 3 is considered by assuming that the probabilities of scintillation photons being detected by the two PMTs are equal on average, which is reasonable enough considering the longitudinal symmetry of the detector.
+An analytical calculation based on the binomial distribution has been carried out to estimate the selection efficiency of scintillation signals for different numbers of detected photoelectrons (NPE).
+The efficiency of criterion 4 is considered to be $100\%$, since the possibility of a single neutrino producing signals in different sub-detectors is negligible.

-Fig. \ref{fig_Eff} shows the estimated CE$\nu$NS signal selection efficiency with respect to different numbers of detected NPE.
-The green line and bule line show the efficiencies of $\mu$ veto cut and afterglow cut taken from \cite{scholz2018first}.
-They are both overall cuts holding the same value for all events.
-The black line shows the total efficiency of all criterion by multiplying efficiency of each cut together.
-Criteria 3 gives the rising shape of the curve and its efficiency is equal to all scintillation events including signals generated by particles depositing energy in CsI.
+Figure \ref{fig_Eff} shows the estimated CE$\nu$NS signal selection efficiency for different numbers of detected NPE.
+The green and blue lines represent the efficiencies of the $\mu$ veto and afterglow cuts, respectively, as taken from~\cite{scholz2018first}.
+Both cuts have constant efficiencies for all events.
+The black line represents the total efficiency of all criteria obtained by multiplying the efficiency of each cut together.
+Criterion 3 contributes to the rising shape of the curve, and its efficiency is equal to the efficiency for all scintillation events, including signals generated by particles depositing energy in CsI.

-\section{Estimation of CE$\nu$NS signal and background}
+\section{Estimation of CE$\nu$NS Signal and Background}